acuvity/minibridge/README.md

     minibridge frontend --backend wss://127.0.0.1:8000/ws

-You can then send request to stdin and read responses to stdout.
-The frontend will maintain a single WS connection to the backend, that will reconnect in case of failures.
+You can then send requests via stdin and read responses from stdout.
+The frontend maintains a single WebSocket connection to the backend and will automatically reconnect in case of failures.

 The flow will look like the following: